nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 mode, so your users will be locked out until the upgrade is completed.
 Large installations may take several hours to complete the upgrade.

-.. note:: **Downgrading is not supported** and risks corrupting your data!
+.. warning:: **Downgrading is not supported** and risks corrupting your data!
 If you want to revert to an older ownCloud version, make a new, fresh installation and then restore your data from backup.
 Before doing this, file a support ticket (if you have paid support) or ask for help in the